Consumers need more ways to avoid fraud than ever before as scammers are targetting their victims using simple yet effective tactics.

 It’s much easier to put the phone down, delete the email or switch off the computer than to become a victim of fraud.

-Here are some common tactics scammers will use which you need to know, so you can deploy ways to avoid fraud:
+Here are some common tactics scammers will use that you need to know, so you can deploy ways to avoid fraud:

 Scammers Will Pretend to Be from an Organisation You Know